azamatbekmuratov/golang-showcase/README.md

-# golang-showcase
+# Golang features showcase

-Showcase of Golang features
+The project aim is to illustrate different features of Golang programming language features